In The Workplace

 Employee Sexual Orientation-Based Harassment

 Sexual orientation-based harassment is a very common type of workplace harassment.
-Employees face harassment because their sexual orientation is different from most employees around them.
+Employees face harassment because their sexual orientation differs from most employees around them.

 People of any sexual orientation (heterosexual, homosexual, bisexual, asexual, etc.) may experience this form of workplace harassment regardless of their line of work or position within the company.